Subansiri River: Subansiri

 It enters India near the town of Taksing and flows east and southeast through Miri Hills, then south to the Assam Valley at Dulangmukh in Dhemaji district, where it joins the Brahmaputra River at Jamurighat in Lakhimpur district.
-Small tributaries of the Subansiri include Rangandi, Dikrong and Kamala.
+Small tributaries of the Subansiri include Rangandi, Dikrong and Kamle.

 The Subansiri lends its name to two districts in Arunachal Pradesh: Upper Subansiri and Lower Subansiri.

 The observed discharge of Subansiri is a maximum of 18799 m3/s, and minimum of 131 m3/s.
 It contributes 7.92% of the Brahmaputra's total flow.